 Nature, we are mourning for you.
 How many wild animals live the same fate as Takaya?
 How men could reach that point, cut off from any empathy towards all kinds of life forms?
 Why administrations still deliver permits allowing trophy hunting?
 Where is this need coming from to destroy everything that is beautiful, wild, moreover that does not represent any kind of threats towards us?
 Ignorance and old myth beliefs are probably two answers.

-Takaya’s death has touched me deeply, and this is how was borned my project: Takaya Forest Therapy.
+Takaya’s death has touched me deeply, and this is how was borned my project: Takaya's Journeys.

 I have spent several months along with native American communities in the Canadian West.
 Being sensitive and respectful towards the fragile balance that native people thrive on within their ecosystem.
 Deep down inside me rises the need to guide people into this environment with which we have lost an intimate connection., into the wilderness, the pure matter of Nature itself.